 6. Comprehensive project team handover process

-Know what you want to achieve and why, understand how to influence your strategic partners to achieve your goals, listen to the right people, banish contractual ambiguity in favour of clear, informed, agreed and mutually beneficial contracts, keep overall control in-house, and ensure that every opportunity for collaborative working is exposed and exploited.
+Knowing what you want to achieve and why is critical.
+Articulating it so that both internal stakeholders and the members of your strategic supplier team, understand it too is even more so.
+Influence your strategic partners to achieve your goals, listen to the right people, minimise contractual ambiguity in favour of clear, informed, agreed and mutually beneficial contracts, keep overall control for critical-friend challenging your project partner in-house, and ensure that every opportunity for collaborative working is exposed and exploited.

 In doing so, you’ll identify and resolve issues far sooner and unlock greater value, drive greater project performance over the life of the partnership and you’ll open the doors to innovations that will lead to true business transformation.